 Although the creation of stable mRNA molecules remains difficult, datasets of sequences and corresponding information are becoming more popular and widely available.
 Through the use of deep learning architectures, reasonable predictions of structural features can be obtained, as demonstrated in this manuscript, with mean RMSE values ranging from 0.24 to 0.31.
 The usage of such techniques has the capacity to increase the speed and efficiency of mRNA vaccine discovery and has further implications in other related fields of research.

 However, such methods, as presented in this paper, are not without their limitations.
-It is important to note that while reasonably accurate results are produced, the error, when taking into account the scale of the values being predicted (0.5 - 4) is not insignificant; this could have the potential of incorrectly predicting the stability of an important molecule which may be overlooked during the discovery phase.
-Therefore, in its current state, as an extension, I would suggest a simple binary classification system to predict whether the molecule is stable, at the end of each of the models that would aim to minimize the False Negative rate - effectively resulting in the model being used as a screening test to remove highly unstable sequences, rather than a full-fledged research tool.
+It is important to note that while reasonably accurate results are produced, the error, when taking into account the scale of the values being predicted (0.5 - 4) is not insignificant; in fact, it equates to a 24\% Mean Absolute Percentage Error.
+Therefore, this could have the potential of incorrectly predicting the stability of an important molecule which may be overlooked during the discovery phase.
+Thus, in its current state, as an extension, a simple binary classification system is suggested to predict whether the molecule is stable, at the end of each of the models that would aim to minimize the False Negative rate - effectively resulting in the model being used as a screening test to remove highly unstable sequences, rather than a full-fledged research tool.